JabRef/user-documentation/en/setup/bibtexkeypatterns.md

    ![BibTeX key generator preferences - authors camel](../.gitbook/assets/preferences-bibtex-key-generator-authors-camel%20%281%29%20%281%29.png)

-6. Press "OK"
+6. If you are using JabRef version < 5, then Press "OK"; else Press "enter"

-Or, if you are using JabRef 5: 6.
-Press "enter"
+\(forgetting to do this is a leading cause of puzzlement\)

-\(forgetting to do this is a leading cause of puzzlement\) 7.
-Click "Save"
+7. Click "Save"